 From carefully considering the plants you put in your garden to laying out clear paths and borders, people and their pets can have a space to enjoy together.

-Here are seven tips for creating the ultimate pet-friendly garden:
+Here are seven tips to help you create a pet-friendly garden:

 Plant dense, robust plants